sbancuz/Appunti/Feed Forward Neural Networks.md

 A single hidden layer feed forward neural network with S shaped activation functions can approximate any measurable function to any desired degree of accuracy on a compact set.
 So regardless of the function we are learning a single layer can represent it.
 Two in the case we are dealing with classification.

 >[!warning]
->This doesn't mean that it's a good idea to always only use one hidden layer, but just that it's theoretically possible
+>This doesn't mean that it's a good idea to always only use one hidden layer, but just that it's theoretically possible.
+In practice would be really bad since it's more likely that it will not generalize.
+See [[Supervised learning#Bias-Variance trade-off]]
 ### Learning

 Recall the learning process of a parametric mode $y(x_{n}| \theta)$ in [[Regression]]/[[Classification]].
 We have a training set and we want to find model parameters such that for new data